Thinking about buying a toaster oven? Or perhaps you’d just like to know more about cooking & heating times for yours.

 For my test setup, I used 2 ovens to get 2 readings and have a better understanding of how long it takes a toaster oven to warm up.

 - Black and Decker TO1675W toaster oven with 1,500W rated power

 - Cuisinart TOA-60 toaster oven/air fryer with rated 1,800W power

-For both, I used an accurate high temperature probe and digital thermometer, set them to their convection bake selection, and measured the time needed to reach 450 degrees Fahrenheit (232 degrees Celsius).
+For both, I used an accurate high-temperature probe and a digital thermometer, set the ovens to their convection bake mode, and measured the time each needed to reach 450 degrees Fahrenheit (232 degrees Celsius).